Once you get into Artificial Intelligence and Machine Learning, there’s no way to avoid three terms:

 The difference between supervised and unsupervised becomes evident in the visualization above.
 While for supervised learning we already know that there are two categories (blue circle and red cross) we do not in unsupervised learning.
 Instead, it is the task of unsupervised learning to discover these two clusters.

-In reinforcement learning, the algorithm (in this context also often referred to as agent) learns through trial-and-error using feedback to its own actions.
+In reinforcement learning, the algorithm (in this context also often referred to as an agent) learns through trial-and-error using feedback from its actions.
 Rewards and punishment operate as signals for desired and undesired behavior.

 The best context to understand reinforcement learning is in a game with a clear objective and a point system.
 Imagine the following game set-up, in which a mouse (the agent) tries to maximize its rewards in a maze.

-At the end of the maze waits the final reward of +1,000 points: cheese.
-Along the way there are lesser rewards, in form of water, worth +50 points as well as electric shocks resulting in -100 points.
-Through rewards and punishment the mouse gets positive and negative feedback to its behavior and learns from its own experience.
+At the end of the maze waits for the final reward of +1,000 points: cheese.
+Along the way, there are lesser rewards, in form of water, worth +50 points as well as electric shocks resulting in -100 points.
+Through rewards and punishment, the mouse gets positive and negative feedback on its behavior and learns from its own experience.